Europe lockdown fears trigger worst stocks sell-off in 3 months | Business

 Europe lockdown fears trigger worst stocks sell-off in 3 months

+European stocks posted their worst fall in three months on Monday as fears of a second wave of COVID-19 infections hit travel and leisure shares, while banks tumbled on a report about $2 trillion worth of suspect transfers by leading lenders.

+There could be up to 50,000 new coronavirus cases per day in Britain by the middle of October if the pandemic continues at its current pace, the country's chief scientist adviser warned.
+On Sunday, health minister Matt Hancock said a second national lockdown was possible.
+"We suspect equities would fall sharply and indiscriminately, similar to what happened in Feburary-March or in June ... if the rise in new cases in Europe seriously undermined the global economic recovery," said Simona Gambarini, markets economist at Capital Economics.

-"I think they’re (investors) clearly nervous on chances of a second lockdown", said Jane Shoemake, an investment director at Janus Henderson.
-London's FTSE 100 was the worst-hit blue chip index in Europe, falling bout 3.5% with UK-focused midcaps in the FTSE 250 dropping over 4%.
+London's FTSE 100 was the worst-hit blue chip index in Europe, falling about 3.4% in its worst day in more than three months.
+UK-focused midcaps in the FTSE 250 dropped 4.0%.
+The pan-European STOXX 600 was down 3.2%, a fall not matched since early June.

-The pan-European STOXX 600 was down 2.9%, a fall not matched since the beginning of June.
-Europe's travel and leisure index fell 5.7%, its worst drop since April with airlines such as BA owner IAG retreating 13.5% or Lufthansa 8%.
+Europe's travel and leisure index fell 5.2%, its worst two-day drop since April, with airlines such as British Airway-owner IAG plummeting 12.1% and Lufthansa 9.5%.
+European banks slumped 5.7% to hover near record lows after lenders including HSBC and Standard Chartered were named in a cache of leaked documents which said they had transferred large sums of suspect funds over the past two decades.

-European banks fell over 6% just a few points from a record low following reports that banks such as HSBC and Standard Chartered were among those moving large sums of allegedly illicit funds over the past two decades.
-HSBC's shares in Hong Kong and Standard Chartered's in London fell on Monday to their lowest since at least 1998 after media reports that they and other banks, including Barclays and Deutsche Bank, moved large sums of allegedly illicit funds over nearly two decades despite red flags about the origins of the money.
+HSBC's shares in Hong Kong and Standard Chartered's in London fell on Monday to their lowest since at least 1998.
+Barclays and Deutsche Bank, which were also mentioned in the report, slipped 5.4% and 8.8%, respectively.
+On Wall Street, the banking sector fell 4.2% amid a broader market selloff.

-Barclays and Deutsche Bank, which were also mentioned in the reports, fell 5.6% and 5.8%, respectively.
-Meanwhile, a report from China's state-run Global Times suggested that HSBC could be a possible candidate for inclusion in the country's "unreliable entity list" that targets foreign firms which violate Chinese laws or commit "illegal acts". (https://bit.ly/33Ocrpp)

-Among other individual stocks, Britain's Rolls-Royce Holdings slumped 9.6% after the aero-engine maker said it was looking to raise up to 2.5 billion pounds ($3.2 billion) in an effort to strengthen its balance sheet.
-German telecom 1&1 Drillisch dropped 28% after warning that an increase in the cost of its network access deal with Telefonica Deutschland would hit profits this year.
+Among other individual stocks, Britain's Rolls-Royce Holdings shed 10.8% after the aero-engine maker said it was looking to raise up to 2.5 billion pounds ($3.2 billion) in an effort to strengthen its balance sheet.
+German telecom 1&1 Drillisch plunged 27.8% after warning that an increase in the cost of its network access deal with Telefonica Deutschland would hit profits this year.
 Its parent United Internet fell 26.1%.

-Adding to recent string of M&A activity, Play Communications soared 37.2% after French telecoms group Iliad said it plans to acquire the Polish mobile phone operator in a 3.5 billion euros ($4.15 billion) deal.
-Iliad slipped 2.3%.
+In the latest string of M&A activity, Play Communications soared 36.7% after French telecoms group Iliad said it plans to acquire the Polish mobile phone operator in a 3.5 billion euro ($4.15 billion) deal.
+Iliad slipped 3.0%.
+Lufthansa sank 9.5% as it further cut its fleet and workforce due to the coronavirus crisis.

 ALSO READ